-If you are re-applying within one year of your last application, you may submit a Reactivation Form.
-Reactivation is for applicants who did not receive an admission decision on an application submitted within the last year.
+If you are re-applying within one year of your last application and did NOT receive an admission decision, you may submit a Reactivation Form.

-If you were previously denied and wish to reapply, you must submit a new online application and pay the application fee.
+If you were previously admitted and did not enroll and would like to be considered for a different program, you must submit a new online application and pay the application fee.
 Note that you will need to create a new account before proceeding to apply.

 If you were previously accepted but did not enroll you may request deferral of admission for up to one year.
 Please complete the Deferral Form linked below.